School of Education Graduate Writing Center

 Will my professor know I visited the Graduate Writing Center?

-I think I am already a good writer.
+I think I am already a strong writer.
 What can the Graduate Writing Center do for me?

 What is not provided by the Graduate Writing Center?